ariebovenberg/snug/README.rst

                       .comments(since=datetime(2018, 1, 1)))

-7. *Composable*.
+7. *Functional or object-oriented?
+You decide*.
 If you're comfortable with high-order functions and decorators, make use of `gentools <http://gentools.readthedocs.io/>`_ to create generators and apply functions to a generator's
    ``yield``, ``send``, and ``return`` values.